mucommander/mucommander/readme.txt

   inconsistent sort order and could prevent the application from restarting.
 - Fixed a bug that allowed empty custom associations to be registered, breaking the whole file matching process.
+- Fixed a regression affecting the opening of files on non-local filesystems.
+- Fixed an issue with the drive button which would sometimes change the folder on the opposite panel.

 Known issues:
 - Korean translation is not up-to-date.